derbyjs/derby/index.md

 ### x-bind

 The `x-bind` attribute may be added to any HTML element to bind one or more DOM events to a controller function by name.
 The bound function must be exported on the app.
+Bound functions are passed the original event object, and should use `e.target` to get a reference to the element on which the event was raised.

 If the click event is bound on an `<a>` tag without an `href` attribute, Derby will add the attributes `href="#"` and `onclick="return false"` automatically.
 If the submit event is bound on a `<form>` tag, `onsubmit="return false"` will be added to prevent a default redirect action.

 `x-bind` can also delay the callback's execution after a timeout, which can be useful when handling events like paste, which are fired before the contents are inserted.
 The value of the delay in milliseconds is included after the name of the event, such as `x-bind="paste/0:afterPaste"`.

+Internally, Derby only binds each type of event once to the `document` and performs event delegation.
+It uses element ids to keep track of which elements should be bound to which events.
+Thus, much like with mode-view bindings, Derby will add an automatically generated `id` attribute to an element that uses `x-bind` if it does not already have an id.

 #### Template